How To Hit A Sand Wedge – What To Keep In Mind

 Although hitting your sand wedge from the fairway is very similar to hitting any other iron, there is one key difference between the sand wedge and your other irons that presents some difficulties for many golfers.

-With a sand wedge, the leading edge of the club is normally higher than the trailing edge — more so than any other club in the bag.
-This causes the sole of the club to touch the ground before the leading edge, and you end up hitting the ball thin or even topping it.
+With a sand wedge, the leading edge of the club is significantly higher than the trailing edge — more so than most other clubs in the bag.
+This can cause the sole of the club to touch the ground before the leading edge, and you end up hitting the ball thin or even topping it.

 One way to get around this problem is to move the ball back in your stance.
 The end result of the new address position is your hands being more forward from the clubhead.